Oire/Osst/README.md

 ### Encrypt Additional Information

 You may store some sensitive data in the additional information for the token such as old and new e-mail address and similar things.
 **Note**!
-Do **not** store passwords in this field, it can be decrypted!
+Do **not** store passwords in this property, it can be decrypted!
 Passwords must not be decryptable, they must be hashed instead.
 If you need to handle passwords, use [Oirë Colloportus](https://github.com/Oire/Colloportus), a library suitable for proper password hashing.
-You may store password hashes in this field, though.
+You may store password hashes in this property, though.
 If your additional info contains sensitive data, you can encrypt it.
 To do this, you first need to have a key created by the [Colloportus](https://github.com/Oire/Colloportus) library.
 Colloportus gets installed with Osst, so you don't need to add anything to your composer.json file, just do the following: